zeez-dotcom/testphonehub/docs/AI_ASSISTANT.md

 - Notification toggle buttons: let sellers enable or disable email, SMS, and low-stock alerts.
 These preferences can be saved, but actual notification delivery is still a placeholder.
 - **Save Settings** button: persists the selected notification preferences to the backend.

+## Customer Dashboard

+- Quick action buttons ("Track Order," "View Wishlist," and "Update Profile") currently navigate to placeholder routes and do not yet provide full functionality.